Updated December 4, 2018 . AmFam Team

 Sprucing up your home’s curb appeal has plenty of benefits.
-It can grab the attention of potential homebuyers and impress your neighbors, to name a couple — and you don’t need to spend all that much time or money to do it!
+It can grab the attention of potential homebuyers and impress your neighbors — and you don’t need to spend all that much time or money to do it!
 We’ve put together a list of tips to make your home the star of your block.

-Repair or replace your screens.
 If your door or windows have screens, patch up any holes or replace the screen altogether to boost your house’s curb appeal.
 You can find screen patches and adhesives at most hardware stores.
 Not only will they look better, but they’ll keep things like leaves and other debris from dirtying the area near your windows.

-Paint your front door.
 Want to draw some more attention to your house?
 Repaint your front door in a color that accents your home’s color scheme.
-And if you love the current color of your front door, give it a fresh coat of paint to revitalize worn areas while refreshing your home’s appearance.
+And if you love the current color of your front door, give it a fresh coat of paint to revitalize worn areas while refreshing your home’s appearance and adding curb appeal.

-Tidy it up.
 Whether you’ve got packages, a dirty pair of boots or decorations of seasons-past hanging out by your doorway, move them back to their appropriate areas and sweep up.
 Shake out your doormats, vacuum the area clean — and don’t forget to do the same to the inside, too.
 Keeping a clean entryway is an effective method to increase curb appeal.

 Now that you’ve boosted your front door’s appearance, it’s time to tackle the rest of your home’s front-facing exterior.
 Check out these tips for getting oohs and aahs from the neighbors:

 Keeping your front yard in tip-top shape isn’t a once-a-month kind of activity — it takes dedication!
 Mow your lawn regularly, trim trees and bushes and keep your eye out for weeds.
 This step may require extra labor but it’s key to increasing your house’s curb appeal.

-Install a flower bed.
 Putting a flower bed along your walkway or the front of your home takes more planning and work than adding potted plants, but it’s well worth it.
-Watch the flowers grow from seedlings, or visit a greenhouse and transplant already mature flowers to add a pop of color to your home that’ll return every spring.
+Watch the flowers grow from seedlings or visit a greenhouse and transplant already mature flowers to add a pop of color to your home that’ll return every spring.

-Your home needs adequate lighting for safety sake, so why not make it look good?
+Your home needs adequate lighting for safety’s sake, so why not make it look good?
 Check out these tips for getting the right kind of lighting for your home’s exterior and improve your home’s curbside appeal:

-Illuminate your pathway.
 Help your guests take safe steps and place solar-powered lights along the walkway leading to your home.
-The lights charge up during the day and are triggered on at night, making them as low maintenance as can be.
+The lights charge up during the day and turn on at night, making them as low maintenance as can be.

 Now that you’ve added plenty of curb appeal to your home, it’s time to clean, repair and maintain some of the harder-to-reach places of your home.
 Here’s how you can cap off your home’s beautification efforts:

-Cleaning your lower level windows is easy, but getting your second level and other elevated windows is a tougher task.
+Cleaning your lower level windows is easy but getting your second level and other elevated windows is a tougher task.
 Consider hiring a professional window cleaner to get the job done — and don’t forget to clean the inside of your windows, too.

 Another one of our curb appeal tips is to clean your sidings.
 Using simple soap and water, remove any dirt, moss or other debris from your siding.
-Use a soft-bristled brush with a handle to get the higher parts of your siding, or consider finding a professional to clean it for you.
+Use a soft-bristled brush with a handle to get the higher parts of your siding or consider finding a professional to clean it for you.

 After you’ve applied our tips for adding curb appeal to your home given your home some serious care, get in touch with your American Family Insurance agent (Opens in a new tab) to make sure you’re protecting everything you’ve worked so hard for.
-Home insurance and a wide variety of endorsements are available to give you and your family the peace of mind you deserve.
+Homeowners insurance and a wide variety of endorsements are available to give you and your family the peace of mind you deserve.